Resources to Support Early Childhood Mental Health

 ZERO TO THREE works to ensure that babies and toddlers benefit from the early connections that are critical to their well-being and development.
 The Infant and Early Childhood Mental Health (IECMH) Guiding Principles were developed by ZERO TO THREE to enhance understanding and application of infant and early childhood mental health.
 View the 12 guiding principles here.

-Discover additional resources in ZERO TO THREE’s IECMH topic area, including the article, Yes, Mental Health Includes Babies.
+Discover additional resources in ZERO TO THREE’s IECMH topic area, including the article, Yes, Mental Health Includes Babies and Where Infant and Early Childhood Mental Health and Child Welfare Intersect: A Continuum of Care.

 Additional Readings & Resources